gauravcodepro/streamlit-arabidopsis-ontology-graphs/README.md

 - sample files included in the git repository.
 - provide the file path to the po_anatomy_gene_arabidopsis_tair.assoc for the offline analysis else click the online and it will interact with the TAIR directly.
-- adding some javascript and a automatic downloader button so will interact with tair directly.

 Gaurav \
 Academic Staff Member \